ibealec/hooked-with-angular/README.md

 ```
 * Go back to the tab with the running server and show the application.

-* Make sure to point out that HulkComponent is automatically included in `app.module` AND it's CamelCased for components, and hyphenated for file names.
+* Make sure to point out that HulkComponent is automatically included in `app.module` AND it's PascalCase for components, and kebab-case for file names.
 But it's still not in our view.

 * Also mention the file structure of generated components.
 Let students know that the CLI has documentation notating different options, like generating the components inline or changing the default `app` prefix.